-Inquest touching the death of Sophie Williams Regulation 28 Response
+Inquest into the death of Alice Litman Regulation 28 Response

-I am writing on behalf of The Tavistock and Portman NHS Foundation Trust ('the Trust') in response to your Report to Prevent Future Deaths made on 27 February 2023, following the conclusion of the inquest touching the death of Ms. Sophie Williams.
+I am writing on behalf of The Tavistock and Portman NHS Foundation Trust (Gender Identity Clinic) in response to your Report to Prevent Future Deaths made on 5th December 2023, following the conclusion of the inquest touching on the death of Ms Alice Litman.

-At the outset, I would like to reiterate how sorry the Trust was to learn of Ms. Williams' death.
+At the outset, I would like to reiterate how sorry the Trust was to learn of Ms. Litman's death.
 It was clear at the inquest how much her family, friends and community felt her loss, and I extend my sincere condolences to them.

-The Trust is grateful to you for raising the matters of concern in your Report which you have outlined relate to the services available to patients who are being treated by or are on the waiting list to be treated by the Gender Identity Clinic ('GIC') at the Trust.
+The Trust is grateful to you for raising the matters of concern in your Report which you have outlined relating to the services available to patients who are being treated by or are on the waiting list to be treated by the Gender Identity Clinic ('GIC') at the Trust, with a specific focus on the care available to them in other clinical settings.